 Listening skills are important for children’s speech and language development.
 Children who communicate well can attend to what others are saying and respond effectively.

-The Sounds good to me on-line course includes a whole teaching module on general listening skills, including ear health, with a range of activities and resources for use in your centre or service.
-More information is available at www.soundsgoodtome.com.au
+The Sounds good to me online course for early educators includes a whole teaching module on general listening skills, including ear health, with a range of activities and resources for use in your centre or service.

 Let’s start with a brief look at the mechanics of ears and how they work.

 Ears are amazing and complex little pieces of our body.
 Sound waves travel through the air and enter the ear canal.
 The sound wave causes the eardrum vibrate and the sound is then transmitted mechanically through to the middle air.
 Here, the vibrations are transferred to a chain of 3 tiny bones called the ossicles, which move causing movement in the fluid in the inner ear or cochlear.
 The movement causes tiny hair-like cells in the cochlear bend and transfers the movement into electrical impulses which travel along the auditory nerve to the parts of the brain that interpret meaning from sounds.

 Amazing isn’t it?

 There are many things that can interrupt the pathway that carries sound through the ear and to the brain.
 Ear canals can be blocked with wax.
 The middle ear can fill with fluid that is thick and sticky and stops the little bones from moving freely.
 There can be problems affecting the inner ear from birth or damage can occur through exposure to noise.

 However, by far the most common cause of hearing loss in children is middle ear infections also known as otitis media.